Brr1-99/Hearthstone-Exp-Farmer/README.md

 - First the app asks you if you want to start the process.

-- Then it opens the hearthstone app. ##Make sure your mouse remains on your main screen## Pyautogui module is limited to the main screen of the device 😥.
+- Then it opens the hearthstone app. **Make sure your mouse remains on your main screen!!**
+    Pyautogui module is limited to the main screen of the device 😥.

 - Next you enter the mercenaries mode and play the easiest task.
 You set all your attacks but do not press the 'Ready' button.